Audrey Eckert: Miss USA 2025

 Eckert returned to pageantry in 2025, and won the Miss Nebraska USA 2025 title.
 As Miss Nebraska USA, Eckert won the right to represent the state at Miss USA 2025.
 The competition was held on October 24, 2025 in Reno, Nevada.
 During the preliminary competition, Eckert was awarded the Best in Swimsuit preliminary award.
 During the final of the competition, Eckert advanced into the top 20, top ten, and top five, and ultimately was announced as the winner.
 With her win, she became the second entrant from Nebraska to become Miss USA.

+Miss Universe 2025

-Eckert will represent the United States at the Miss Universe 2025 pageant.
+Eckert represented the United States at the Miss Universe 2025 pageant, and placed in the Top 30.
+Her national costume was a bald eagle.